teamdeeson/codex/docs/working-at-deeson/taking-leave.md

 ##Sickness and medical appointments

-These should be incorporated into your flexible time wherever possible, otherwise requested via Who’s Off.
+These should be incorporated into your flexible time wherever possible, otherwise requested via Bamboo.

 If you're sick the company provides ten paid sick days per calendar year.
 You should speak to your pod lead as soon possible each day to let them know you are unwell and to handover any work that needs dealing with that day.